sriram-257/MEDICAL_RAG_CHATBOT/README.md

 7. The system does not diagnose medical conditions.
 8. The system does not provide personalized treatment plans.
 9. Retrieved information should be verified with qualified healthcare professionals.
+10. The system is not intended for emergency medical decision-making.

 ---